kubizna21/tastytales/README.md

 ->new project -> name project (next)-> Create Project Create a deployment-> Free (create)
 -SAVE->UserName & Password -> Create User -> Finish and Close
-In Overview (Database Deployments) ->connect ->Driver -SAVE (step3) -2nd pt2- default.json -> past code to MONGOURI :"YOUR CODE FROM PT1"
+In Overview (Database Deployments) ->connect ->Driver -SAVE URL- (Located on step3) -2nd pt2- add a CONNECTION="URL" in .env
+-Note- don't forget to add your password to the URL string